jsr6720/jsr6720.github.io/_posts/2018-02-08-the-art-of-war-great-courses.md

 ## My Review 2/5

-This professor is so full of himself he barely covered the material of the text.<br/><br/>If I hadn't read the book prior to the lecture series I wouldn't have had the slightest clue what he was referring to.
+This professor is so full of himself he barely covered the material of the text.

+If I hadn't read the book prior to the lecture series I wouldn't have had the slightest clue what he was referring to.

 ### Date Read
 2018/02/08